statechannels/website/server/docs/getting-started.md

 4. Use the NodeProvider’s `.on()`  method to listen for accepted installs and updated state in the channel
 5. Use the AppInstance’s `.takeAction()` method to propose updates to state in the channel
 6. Use the AppInstance’s `.uninstall()` method to propose closing and resolving the channel

+To streamline the guide, we’ve built a bot to automatically accept requests to play High Roller; this means you only have to code the UI for the first player (the one who proposes to play the game).

 ----------